pschaus/book_lepl1402/source/part5.rst

         System.out.println("Minimum value: " + r.getMinValue());
     }

-Thanks to this new design, it is also now possible to speed up the compution the minimum using two threads:
+Thanks to this new design, it is also now possible to speed up the computation the minimum using two threads:

 ..  code-block:: java